 First year is about learning how to study, how to increase your efficiency, how to retain high yield information, and then how to apply this information into real-life patient scenarios.
 As for studying for USMLE Step 1, here are some tips for concerned students.

 While 96% of USMLE test takers typically pass, if you’re someone who falls within that 4% and didn’t pass on your first try, you should know that each year over 20,000 people take USMLE Step 1.
 That means even within that 4%, there are at least 800 other students in your exact same situation.
 So, what do you do?
 We’ll tell you.

-The Ultimate 10 Week USMLE Step 1 Study Schedule So you’re in med school and 10-weeks away from taking the USMLE huh?
+The Ultimate 10 Week USMLE Step 1 Study Schedule Download the Schedule HERE So you’re in med school and 10-weeks away from taking the USMLE Step 1 huh?
 Don’t panic, you still have some time!
-The thing you need now is a realistic study schedule that you can stick to and follow to prepare you for […]
+The thing you need now is a realistic study schedule that you can […]

 Having scored a 272 on Step 1 of the USMLE, I have often been asked “how in the world did you do THAT?!”.
 This post is an attempt to summarize what I believe were key steps in making that happen.